What is Anat Baniel Method: Neuromovement®

 Working with Tal has been a game-changer.

-Sumita Dahiya, Post Doctoral fellow
+Sumita Dahiya, Post Doctoral fellow in the Technion

 Since working with Tal, my posture and balance have improved.
 I am more aware of how I move my body.
 Working with Tal has given me hope.